Stirling engine: Lubricants and friction

 At high temperatures and pressures, the oxygen in air-pressurized crankcases, or in the working gas of hot air engines, can combine with the engine's lubricating oil and explode.
 At least one person has died in such an explosion.
 Lubricants can also clog heat exchangers, especially the regenerator.
 For these reasons, designers prefer non-lubricated, low-coefficient of friction materials (such as rulon or graphite), with low normal forces on the moving parts, especially for sliding seals.
 Some designs avoid sliding surfaces altogether by using diaphragms for sealed pistons.
 These are some of the factors that allow Stirling engines to have lower maintenance requirements and longer life than internal-combustion engines.

 Efficiency

-Theoretical thermal efficiency equals that of the hypothetical Carnot cycle, i.e. the highest efficiency attainable by any heat engine.
-However, though it is useful for illustrating general principles, the ideal cycle deviates substantially from practical Stirling engines.
+Theoretical thermal efficiency equals that of the ideal Carnot cycle, i.e. the highest efficiency attainable by any heat engine.
+However, though it is useful for illustrating general principles, practical Stirling engines deviate substantially from the ideal.
 It has been argued that its indiscriminate use in many standard books on engineering thermodynamics has done a disservice to the study of Stirling engines in general.